Inflectra/rapise-documentation/docs/Guide/web_app_profile.md

     - `skipAttribute(node, attr, value)` allows to skip recording of some attributes in specific cases.
 The function must return `true` if an attribute should not be recorded.
     - `clickable(el)` fine grained control over which element is considered clickable.
 When the function returns `true` the element is considered clickable, if `false` - then default algorithm (element is clickable or not) is used.
 Requires Rapise 6.5+.

+### treatMouseUpAsClick, treatMouseDownAsClick

+In rare cases when a Web app is interfering into default mouse clicks processing mechanism it may be necessary to set `record.treatMouseUpAsClick` or `record.treatMouseDownAsClick` to `true`.
+It will enable Rapise to record clicks that are processed by the application inside MouseUp or MouseDown events.

 ## Anchors

 When XPath of an element is being recorded and the element belongs to the sub-tree of an anchor element (including the anchor element itself) then XPath of the element will start/or be replaced with XPath of the anchor element.